johngrandson/buoy-react-tech-challenge/README.md

 ### Comments and extra points

+### Users Page: Pagination Implementation Note

+The current Users page implementation uses client-side pagination with a limited dataset (first 100 users from the API) then dynamically adjusts the page size based on the total number of users.
+While this approach works, **a better production approach would be server-side pagination (SSR)** where:

+- The page state controls which page of data to fetch from the API
+- Navigation between pages triggers new API calls with `limit` and `skip` parameters
+- This allows users to browse through all available users without overfetching data
+- Better performance and scalability for large datasets

+The current implementation prioritizes simplicity but should be enhanced with proper server-side pagination for better performance and scalability.

 ### Architectural Approach: Feature-Based Domain-Driven Design

 Based on my last experiences with other projects, when I want to build an application that will need to scale in terms of performance and team collaboration, I follow a Domain-Driven Design (DDD) approach adapted for frontend development, organizing code by business features rather than technical layers.